Siteimprove/CMS-plugin-Wordpress/siteimprove/readme.txt

 == Changelog ==
+= 2.0.7 =
+* Bugfix - Fixed a security issue with implementing nonce checking on request token

 = 2.0.6 =
 * Bugfix - Fixed an issue when some users tried saving their API credentials